clo4/datapacks/README.md

 other datapacks.
 Players are treated as AFK after not touching the mouse for between 180 and 185 seconds (about 3 minutes).

-This datapack also gives non-spectator players the `afk` tag when they become AFK, and removes it when they return.
+This datapack also gives players the `afk` tag when they become AFK, and removes it when they return.
 This allows you to detect AFK players without having to install any other datapacks, making it very easy to integrate with.

 ### afk-sleep: Sleep while players are AFK